adnan360/snapping-tool/README.md

 The program allows to take screen snapshots quickly and with less effort.
 Also features pen, highlighter, eraser, and text tool to quickly annotate the captured screenshot.

-The software is in beta, so
+The software is in beta, so be sure to test it properly.
+If found any bugs, please let me know.